Know your bonito from your unagi: Sushi and sashimi explained

-Once comfortably perched at the sushi counter, it's not uncommon to at times, find yourself staring curiously at shiny rotating mini plates wondering which choice best suits your tastebuds.
+You're comfortably perched at the sushi counter, staring curiously at the rotating mini plates, and wondering which one best suits your tastebuds.
 Sound familiar?
 It's not uncommon to feel this way at all.

 Not all sushi rolls are made the same way.
 There are a variety of popular types of sushi, and decoding them will elevate your sushi status from everyday dabbler to expert aficionado.